Nonlinear Meta-Learning Can Guarantee Faster Rates: Introduction

 Meta-learning is an umbrella term for a rich variety of learning settings, where we are provided with a set of distributions pertaining to relevant training tasks, and obtain a functional to speed learning on a target task.
 In this work, we focus on the case where this functional defines {\it a representation $\Gamma$ of the data}, and where the target regression function is of the form $f(x) = g(\Gamma(x))$.
 We begin this section with the closest work to our setting (namely linear and nonlinear projections $\Gamma$), then briefly touch on alternative meta-learning definitions for completeness (although these will be outside the scope of the present study).

-We start with works in the {\em linear setting}, which study generalization error where $\Gamma$ is a learned linear projection $\mathbb{R}^d \rightarrow \mathbb{R}^k$, obtained from $N$ training tasks \citep{tripuraneni2021provable,du2021fewshot,kong2020meta}. \cite{tripuraneni2021provable} study low-dimensional linear representation learning under the assumption of isotropic inputs for all tasks, and obtain the learning rate of $\tilde O(\sqrt{dk^2/nN}+\sqrt{k/n})$. \cite{du2021fewshot} achieve a similar rate while relaxing the isotropic assumption with a different algorithm.
-In the linear representation case, they obtain an $\tilde O(\sqrt{dk/nN}+\sqrt{k/n})$ rate. \cite{kong2020meta} study a somewhat different scenario, where the number of samples per task may differ (and is smaller than the dimension $d$ of the data); the aim is to determine how many tasks must be undertaken in order to achieve consistency.
+We start with works in the {\em linear setting}, which study generalization error where $\Gamma$ is a learned linear projection $\mathbb{R}^d \rightarrow \mathbb{R}^s$, obtained from $N$ training tasks \citep{kong2020meta,du2021fewshot,tripuraneni2021provable,thekumparampil2021statistically,konobeev2021distribution,tian2023learning,yukselfirst,niu2024collaborative}. \cite{tripuraneni2021provable} study low-dimensional linear representation learning under the assumption of isotropic inputs for all tasks, and obtain the learning rate of $\tilde O(\sqrt{ds^2/nN}+\sqrt{s/n})$ on the target task. \cite{du2021fewshot} achieve a similar rate while relaxing the isotropic assumption with a different algorithm.
+In the linear representation case, they obtain an $\tilde O(\sqrt{ds/nN}+\sqrt{s/n})$ rate. \cite{kong2020meta} study a somewhat different scenario, where the number of samples per task may differ (and is smaller than the dimension $d$ of the data); the aim is to determine how many tasks must be undertaken in order to achieve consistency.
 The work of \cite{kong2020meta} is most closely related to our work, as our procedure, after linearization in $\cH$, is quite similar to their procedure in $\R^d$, notably in its reliance on outer-products of regression estimates.
 However, many technical issues arise in the infinite dimensional setting considered here, both on the algorithmic and analytical fronts.
-These are detailed in Remark \ref{rem:complinear} of Section \ref{ta}.
+These are detailed in Remark \ref{rem:complinear} of Section \ref{sec:meta_learning}. {\cite{thekumparampil2021statistically} consider an alternate gradient descent algorithm, where they jointly minimize the within task loss and the aggregate loss across all tasks.
+Under the assumption that the data is Gaussian with the same variance across all tasks, they obtain the learning rate of $\tilde O(\sqrt{ds/nN}+\sqrt{s/n})$.} \cite{konobeev2021distribution} consider a distribution dependent analysis of meta-learning in the setting of fixed design finite dimensional linear regression, with Gaussian noise and a Gaussian parameter distribution.
+In the case where the covariance matrix of the parameter is assumed to be known, the authors provide matching upper and lower bounds, which demonstrates a precise characterization of the benefit of meta-learning.
+While there is no theoretical analysis in the case where the covariance matrix is unknown, the authors provide a detailed description of how the EM algorithm can be employed to solve the meta-learning problem. \citet{tian2023learning} consider a generalization where tasks share similar but not identical linear representations and account for outlier tasks. \cite{niu2024collaborative,yukselfirst} also study the linear representation setting and provide refined theoretical analysis on learning the common representation.